qqkookie/NaraiMudLegacy/README.md

 * `'utils'` contains source code of tools and scripts for operation and game development.
-* `'lib'` is directory where mud server actually run in, containing all game data like zone, and player info and items.
+* `'lib'` is directory where mud server actually run in, containing all static game data like zone and mud resources.
-* You will need `'bin'` and `'log'` directory for mud operation.
+* `'users'` is directory where logs, player info and item stashes are saved.
 * `'OLD'` contains unused code and data like old version, back up, and left-overs collected here for history.